eecs489staff/a1-sockets-mininet/README.md

 programs in multiple hosts at once using Mininet (e.g. to run a client in one host and a server in another).
 Normally, if you are running a Linux machine with an actual display, you can do something like `xterm h1 h2` to have separate terminals pop up for Host 1 and Host 2.
 Unfortunately, when using a VM, this is a bit tricker.
-As such, you have several approaches you can take to run programs on multiple hosts concurrently:
+There are several alternate approaches you can take to run programs on multiple hosts concurrently:

-#### Option 1: Use mnbash
+#### Option 1: Use mnbash (Recommended)
 To solve this problem, we've developed an `mnbash` command that you can use to run commands on multiple hosts.
 To use this, first run the following commands:
 ```